lcamgalindo20/hello-world/README.md

 Pull requests are requests done a user that asks to the master branch, hey, I made some changes, can you review them and tell me if they are okay to merge with the master branch.
 =======
 >>>>>>> edits2

+Okay, so look here I can edit my files online.